The Villages Health: $361 Million Medicare Liability Drives 363 Sale

 Industry Implications

-The TVH bankruptcy carries broader implications for healthcare providers operating retrospective chart review programs and for the Medicare Advantage industry's ongoing reckoning with risk adjustment practices.
+The TVH bankruptcy reflects scrutiny of retrospective chart review programs and Medicare Advantage risk adjustment practices.

 Why did The Villages Health System file for bankruptcy?